 Think About What Type of Cabin You Want to Book

-Everywhere we read that when traveling with a small child, you’ll likely spend a ton of time in the room to do bedtime, naps, and other activities, but the room was scrammed we were barely there and just returned to sleep or change.
+Everywhere we read that when traveling with a small child, you’ll likely spend a ton of time in the room to do bedtime, naps, and other activities, but the room was crammed so we were barely there and just returned to sleep or change.

-Our kids would have been climbing off the walls if they were stuck there for longer periods of time (and frankly, so would I be).
+Our kids would have been climbing off the walls if they were stuck there for longer periods (and frankly, me too).

 Most people suggest booking a cabin with a balcony so you can have a place to escape while the baby sleeps, but I opted against it with a toddler.